MihaiHng/Cyfrin-Security/8-vault-guardians-audit/audit-data/findings.md

 Alternatively, remove the unused return value from the function signature to avoid confusion.

-### [I-4] Typo in function title in `VaultShares::getUniswapLiquidtyToken`
+### [I-4] Typo in function title in getUniswapLiquidtyToken

 **Description:**

-The function title contains a misspelled word(missing an "i"): Liquidty, instead of Liquidity
+In `VaultShares` the function title contains a misspelled word(missing an "i"): Liquidty, instead of Liquidity

 **Impact:** No runtime impact, can create confusion